 Boil the potato - cutting it into quarters will speed up the time it take to soften.
 5-8 minutes.
 Set aside to cool or run under cold water to do this quickly.

-Add crushed nuts, chopped garlic, basil and spinach to a Cuisinart or blender.
+Add crushed nuts + garlic, basil leaves and fresh spinach to the Cuisinart.
 Add salt.
 Pulse a few times until roughly chopped.

 Slowly drizzle olive oil into the bowl and blend until emulsified and smooth.
 About 1-2 min.
 It's important to add the oil in very slowly, otherwise you'll end up with a chunky, oily mess.

-Add the potato, pulse to incorporate into a creamy sauce.
+Add the potato (if using), pulse to incorporate into a creamy sauce.

-Transfer to a boil and mix in finely grated cheese, if using, and a squeeze of lemon for brightness.
+Transfer to a bowl and mix in finely grated cheese, if using, and a squeeze of lemon for brightness.

 Fridge: Pesto will store for 3-5 days in the fridge.
 Place a think layer of olive oil over the top to keep it green or lay plastic wrap directly onto the top of the pesto sauce.
 This keeps the air from oxidizing the pesto.

 Freezing: I use ice cubes trays for quick access.
 I recommend freezing without the cheese included.
 When defrosting, you don't want to heat it.
 Herb sauces are not meant for heating up!
 Defrost at room temp.